Mobvista Subsidiary, Mintegral, Announces a More Unified Brand Identity

 Mobvista is a leading technology platform dedicated to driving global business growth in the digital age.
 Mobvista aims to be the catalyst that connects China and the rest of the world by helping customers build ambitious business models and drive mobile growth.

 Mobvista was founded in Guangzhou, China, in 2013 and has been listed on the Main Board of the Stock Exchange of Hong Kong (01860.HK) since December 2018.
-Currently, Mobvista has close to 1000 employees with offices in 17 cities worldwide.
+Currently, Mobvista has over 1000 employees with offices in 17 cities worldwide.

 SOURCE Mobvista